,

 After the audit

 You can ask for an informal meeting with the DOL’s local wage and hour administrator to discuss the audit’s findings and negotiate a reduction in fines and penalties.
-Have your lawyer present and a company representative that has the authority to assure that corrective action has been or will be taken.
-You can then resolve the case by agreeing to pay the fines or appeal against the report’s findings.
+Have your lawyer present and a company representative who has the authority to assure you that corrective action has been or will be taken.
+You can then resolve the case by agreeing to pay the fines or appealing against the report’s findings.
 If you appeal, the administrator will refer the matter to the DOL solicitor’s office for enforcement.
 This can be expensive, so it’s better to resolve the case before it reaches that stage.